 They're attached from the bottom up, each succeeding layer covering the top of the previous one so no part of the backing shows.

 Here is my rustic take on the classic pattern, made with the hundreds of mason jar lids.
+Obviously, being round, they're harder to overlap - this is like a small scale version of the cedar shake shingles.

 I've borrowed this technique to cover the upper gable of one of the little sheds I have around the place - this is Bliss, who we built as a catch all storage shed on skids (so we could relocate it when it needs moving) and it's built of 2x4 lumber, with a skin of OSB (Oriented Strand Board) to cover it.